junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Note:

-Medicines not listed in the GREEN PAGES, but mentioned in the book, are listed in the main Index (yellow pages).
+Medicines not listed in the GREEN PAGES, but mentioned in the book, are listed in the [yellow pages](#yellow-pages).

 3TC (lamivudine) 397